lhypds/pdfmd/README.md

 1. pdfmd.py

 Input file must be single page PDF, if it is multiple pages, it will only process the first page.
-Input can be multiple files, if input is a folder it will loop all PDFs in the folder.

 Convert a PDF to Markdown:

 ```bash